 With a damp clean cloth, wipe the rim of the jar clean.
 Place on lids and screw down the bans to fingertip tight.

 Water bath instructions: Place jars in waterbath canner, make sure rack is in place.
 Make sure at least 1 inch of water is covering the tops of the jars.
 Bring to a roiling boil and then process pint size jars for 35 minutes or quart jars for 40 minutes.
 Turn off heat and remove the lid from the canner.
 Allow jars to rest inside the waterbath for 5 minutes.
 If you remove them immediately you run the risk of cracking the jars or the siphoning of liquid, which can inhibit a proper seal.

 Place jars in a draft free area on a towel folded in thirds.
 Never place hot jars on a cold counter top.
-Don’t touch jars for at least 12 hours.
+Don’t touch jars for at least 12 hours, 24 hours if you have the counter space.
 Check seals and move to the pantry for storage.